NayelliVelasquez/ValidateTxtExercise/README.md

 2.- It will open up one terminal to your screen.

 3.- It will show the longest compound word of the shortest words in the file:

-   "cyclotrimethylenetrinitramine"
+    "dichlorodiphenyltrichloroethane"

-   and the number of words: 142431
+   and the number of words: 162128

 4.- Press any key to exit.